 See if your company offers a match-giving scheme where for every £1.00 you raise your company will sponsor you £1.00 too.

 Try writing to your local newspaper with photos and sponsorship details.
 Or ask your local church/ library/gym to spread the word

 Ask your local supermarket if you could wash their customers’ cars while they shop.

-Bring out the competitive spirit in everyone and hold a quiz night at a local venue – often money can be raised from activities on the night as well as an entrance fee.
+Bring out the competitive spirit in everyone and hold a quiz night at a local venue.
+You can also raise money from activities on the night as well as charging an entrance fee.